During July, August and September we will allocate housing for 5,000 new residents efficiently.

 For students waiting for results from other examinations, we will allocate your housing as soon as you meet the requirements of your course offer.

-Please be patient with us during August and September when the Housing Office will receive an extremely high volume of call, letters and emails.
+Please be patient with us during August and September when the Housing Office will receive an extremely high volume of calls, letters and emails.

 3. Applicants with insurance or clearing offers